ahsanrohan/SovSkies/README.md

 - setup.py install
     This will build the project and create the 'dist' and 'build' directories.
-- pyinstaller --onefile --add-data "resources;resources" main.py
+- pyinstaller --onefile --add-data "resources;resources" --add-data "longTermData.db;."  main.py
     This will create the 'main.exe' file in the dist directory.

 From the /dist directory: